lauble/lauble/README.md

 - :raising_hand_woman: Hi, I’m @lauble
-- :school: I’m a Fullstack Software Engineer and graduate of The Grace Hopper Program at Fullstack Academy
+- :computer: I’m a Fullstack Software Engineer
+- :mortar_board: 2022 graduate of The Grace Hopper Program at Fullstack Academy
-- :test_tube: I have a master's degree in Pyschology and 4+ years of experience managing clinical research trials
-- :computer: I’m currently working on ... learning Python 3

 <!---
 lauble/lauble is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.